The Three Spinners: Literary versions

-The story was given a literary treatment, with the name The three little Crones, each with Something big, where the lazy spinster is a princess, who her own mother traps in a tower for her to learn how to spin flax.
+The story was given a literary treatment, with the name The three little Crones, each with Something big, where the lazy spinster is a princess, who is trapped in a tower by her own mother in order that she should learn how to spin flax.

 Variants without magic

 In the Uzbek variant, called The Resourceful Spinner, the fairy spinners are absent.
 Instead, the wife attempts to both eat and spin at the same time, which is seen by a passing prince suffering from a bone stuck inside his throat.
-The sight makes him laugh so hard the bone dislodges, curing him.
+The sight makes him laugh so hard that the bone becomes dislodged, curing him.
 His father, the ruler, is so grateful that he promises to fulfill any wish of hers, and the woman asks him for enough weavers to spin the flax.
 Later, the wife bows to a passing beetle, and explains to the surprised husband it's actually her aunt, shriveled from the effort of weaving, to which his husband forbids her to ever weave again.
 A related Armenian tale has the wife lose the flax but find a gold nugget, which she claims to her husband was given to her for the quality work.
 Her mother later likewise claims a black beetle is her aunt, and the husband likewise forbids his wife to ever work again.

+Two versions collected from England 'The Gypsy Woman' from Suffolk (The Watkins Book of English Folktales by Neil Philip pp. 103-105) and 'Duffy and the Devil' from Cornwall (Bottrell Traditions and Hearthside Stories of West Cornwall, Vol. 2, by William Bottrell, 1873 pp.11-26) both conclude without the use of magic, instead plain trickery involving grease, rotten eggs, or alcohol is used.
+In both these versions there is only one female saviour, not three.